Net benefit and why it's important to your super

 References

-2. Comparisons modelled by SuperRatings, commissioned by AustralianSuper.
-The outcome shows the average difference in ‘net benefit’, a measure of past investment earnings after administration fees, investment fees and costs and taxes have been taken out.
-The results compare the AustralianSuper Balanced investment option and comparable balanced options, for historical periods to 30 June 2022.
-Insurance premiums and other fees and costs may also apply.
+1. Comparisons modelled by SuperRatings, commissioned by AustralianSuper.
+The outcome shows the average difference in ‘net benefit’, a measure of past investment returns after administration and investment fees and costs, transaction costs and taxes have been taken out.
+The results compare the AustralianSuper Balanced investment option and comparable balanced options, for historical periods to 31 December 2025.
+Insurance costs and other fees and costs may also apply.
 Outcomes vary between individual funds.
 See Assumptions for more details.
 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.
-AustralianSuper returns before 1 July 2006 are calculated from equivalent options of the ARF and STA super funds.
-Please note, the administration fees charged to members changed on 1 September 2022 for Pension products and 3 September 2022 for Accumulation products.
-Please refer to the product disclosure statements for updated information at www.australiansuper.com/pds

 Ready to join?